Tranfu/react-redux-starter/README.md

 Now open up [http://localhost:8080](http://localhost:8080)

-You should see a "hello react-redux-starter" message in the browser.
+You should see a "Brand" message in the browser.

 ## Make Some Changes

-Open up `./pages/HelloMessage.js` and change the text to something like "hi react-redux-starter".
+Open up `./pages/Home.js` and change the text to something like "react-redux-starter".
 The browser automatically reloads with your new code.